mathminx/Text-Editor/README.md

 ## Installation

-The application is deployed to Herokuat the following URL:
+The application is deployed to Heroku at the following URL:

 https://afternoon-peak-85949-3ff0e5acd962.herokuapp.com/